atilaspo/atilaspo/README.md

 #### I'm a Tech lover, Software Developer, and Musician

 - 🇦🇺 I'm settled in Australia, Sydney
-- 📡 I've just become a [CCNA]
-- 🌱 I'm currently studying for a Bachelor of information technology
+- 🌱 I'm about to finish a Bachelor of Information Technology - Cyber Security Specialisation at [Kent Institute Australia]
+- 🤓 I am proud to say that I have achieved [outstanding academic performance]
-- 📍 Fun fact: I love freestyle rap and play futbol
+- 📍 Fun fact: I love working out and playing futbol
+- 📡 I'm a [CCNA]
+- 👨‍💻 I worked as a Software Developer at [Mercadolibre] before moving to Australia

 ## My Skill Set
 <table><tr><td valign="top" width="33%">